Abhisheka394/FoodOrderingApp/README.md

 # Order Summary
 ![](device-2020-07-16-232120.png)

-# All orders are saved in the database with date and time.
+# All orders are saved in the database with the date and time.
 ![](AllOrders.png)

 updated last on 01-10-2022